kmpf/uap/doc/source/annotation.rst

 data processing is included.
 The executed commands are listed.
-Annotation contains information about inter-process streams and output files, including SHA1 checksums, file sizes, and line counts as well.
+Annotation contains information about inter-process streams and output files, including SHA1 and SHA256 checksums, file sizes, and line counts as well.

 Upon successful completion of a task, an extensive YAML-formatted annotation